 Power Assist Units Diagnosis and Repair

-- Check vacuum supply (manifold or auxiliary pump) to vacuum-type power booster.
+- Identify components of the brake power assist system (vacuum and hydraulic); check vacuum supply (manifold or auxiliary pump) to vacuum- type power booster.

-- Inspect the vacuum-type power booster unit for leaks; inspect the check valve for proper operation; determine necessary action.
+- Inspect vacuum-type power booster unit for leaks; inspect the check-valve for proper operation; determine needed action.

-Miscellaneous (Wheel Bearings, Parking Brakes, Electrical, Etc.) Diagnosis and Repair
+Related Systems (i.e. Wheel Bearings, Parking Brakes, Electrical) Diagnosis and Repair

-- Diagnose wheel bearing noises, wheel shimmy, and vibration concerns; determine necessary action.
+- Diagnose wheel bearing noises, wheel shimmy, and vibration concerns; determine needed action.

-- Remove, clean, inspect, repack, and install wheel bearings and replace seals; install hub and adjust bearings.
+- Remove, clean, inspect, repack, and install wheel bearings; replace seals; install hub and adjust bearings.

-- Check parking brake cables and components for wear, binding, and corrosion; clean, lubricate, adjust or replace as needed.
+- Check parking brake system and components for wear, binding, and corrosion; clean, lubricate, adjust and/or replace as needed.

-- Check parking brake and indicator light system operation; determine necessary action.
+- Check parking brake operation and parking brake indicator light system operation; determine needed action.

 - Check operation of brake stop light system.